Director of the Department of Tactical Momentum

 20 — The Timeline Shove

-You force a decision before the universe is ready.
+You force a decision prematurely.

 21 — The “Break Now, Fix Later” Protocol

-Destruction as foreplay for improvement.
+Destruction as step one of improvement.

 SECTION III — HIGH-VOLTAGE MOMENTUM EVENTS